ormn96/CT-N2N/README.md

 # Denoising using Noise-to-Noise
 ## Abstract

-In computed tomography (CT) imaging, image quality depends on the patient's exposure during the scan.
-Reducing the exposure reduces patients' health risks, but also reduces image quality due to higher noise in the image.
+In computed tomography (CT) imaging, image quality depends on the patient’s exposure during the scan.
+Reducing the exposure reduces patients’ health risks, but also reduces image quality due to higher noise in the image.
 A denoising technique preserving image features enables the acquisition of low-dose images without losing too much information.
 In this work, the performance of convolutional neural networks in denoising CT images was evaluated.

 The peculiarity of the network is that it does not require the usage of clean data for training. instead, two or more independent noise realizations of each image are input during training(Noise2Noise).
-The network output was compared with that of a network trained using clean images, We will go through the results of works that indicate that the absence of clean images during training does not prevent the network from learning a good denoising model.

-In this work, an analysis of the Noise2Noise learning strategy is done using real noise and synthetic datasets.
-This paper demonstrates the effect of different factors on the ability to denoise CT images.
+This project demonstrates the effect of different factors on the ability to denoise CT images.
+For example: the depth of the encoder-decoder network, the loss function used, the learning rate scheduler, and the size of each epoch.
-These factors includes:
-- The depth of the encoder-decoder network.
-- The different loss functions available and their parameters and even suggestion of a new loss function.
-- The effect of learning rate scheduler on the network.
-- The effect of the size of each epoch without decreasing the size of the dataset.

-Mainly this work will look into the concept of teaching the network one thing in order for it to learn to do another thing, with the different materializing of the deep learning concept in this situation.
+This work looks into the concept of teaching the network one thing, and for it to learn to do another thing, with the different materializing of the deep learning concept in this situation.

 ## Code structure
 - n2n = Network package